kimkulling/kimkulling/README.md

 Hi there, I am Kim Kulling!

 I am a professional Software-Architect and Project-Lead in my day job.
-I live with my girlfriend and two children in Luebeck, a city atthe baltic see.
+I live with my girlfriend and two children in Luebeck, a city at the baltic see.

 During my free time I am working on the Asset-Importer-Lib as the Lead Developer.
 When you have any questions related to the Asset Importer Lib or need some guidance feel free to contact me.
 You can find our Asset-Importer-Lib repo here: https://github.com/assimp/assimp